MatheusCampagnolo/kaelum/README.md

 ## 📁 Web Template Structure

-After running `npx kaelum create`, the web template structure looks like this:
+After running `npx kaelum create` using the WEB template, the structure looks like this:

 ```
 my-web-app/